 My, my, how things have changed.

 Today, social media is more than just another consideration in online marketing strategy – social media lies at the center.
-Major social networks like Facebook have become central pillars of the Internet, and social media marketing is an imperative for virtually every business on the market today.
+Major social networks like Facebook, have become central pillars of the Internet, and social media marketing is imperative for virtually every business on the market today.

 All that growth has changed the playing field, though.
-What worked during the early days of social media marketing doesn’t cut it in 2018.
+What worked during the early days of social media marketing doesn’t cut it in 2020.
 The modern social media landscape is crowded and highly competitive.
-More than 2 billion people use Facebook, which puts an enormous market at the fingertips of businesses – but it also means there are countless other companies competing for those users.
+More than 2 billion people use Facebook+Instagram, which puts an enormous market at the fingertips of businesses – but it also means there are countless other companies competing for those users.

-To succeed on social media in 2018 takes more than just creating a profile and posting occasionally.
-Success in the modern social media landscape requires a strategy – one that’s documented, well thought-out, and carefully tuned to the unique goals and demographics of your business.
+To succeed on social media takes more than just creating a profile and posting occasionally.
+Success in the modern social media landscape requires a strategy – one that’s documented, well-thought-out, and carefully tuned to the unique goals and demographics of your business.

 So, how does one go about creating that social media marketing strategy?
 Ultimately, there is no single right answer.
 As we constantly stress during Roadmapping sessions, what works for one business may completely fail for another.
 Whether you’re marketing a mobile app or building an ecommerce store, the most important thing to keep in mind when crafting a social media marketing strategy is that it has to be built for your business – not a generic one.